UmaAgg/Uma_portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Summary
+I stuck the LEDs to a wood board and attached metal brackets to the sides, and I added a photoresistor.

 ### Components
 - WS2812B LED; An LED is a  light-emitting diode is a semiconductor device that emits light when current flows through it.
 Electrons in the semiconductor recombine with electron holes, releasing energy in the form of photons.
 The color of the light is determined by the energy required for electrons to cross the band gap of the semiconductor